city72/city-72/README.md

 password

-Once you login change the email to your email address then change the password.
+Once you login change the email to your email address and then change the password.